• Skip to primary navigation

 Kananaskis Conservation Pass

-Note that visitors to the area are required to purchase a Kananaskis Conservation Pass ($15 per vehicle per day, or $90 for an annual pass).
-You can purchase the pass in person at the Kananaskis Visitor Centre, or in advance online.
+Note that visitors to the area must purchase a Kananaskis Conservation Pass ($15 per vehicle per day or $90 for an annual pass).
+You can purchase the pass in person at the Kananaskis Visitor Centre or in advance online.

 Kananaskis Nordic Spa Entrance